-Backscratch is an emerging theatre company in County Durham.
+Backscratch is a newly formed theatre company based in County Durham.
 Drawing inspiration from the North East, we mix theatre with music, media, & anything that suits!
 It is made up of four writers, performers and musicians.
 Jack Burton, Michael Daynes, Tom Burton, Laura Emerson.

 Jack Burton was born and reared in rural County Durham on a diet of fresh air, football and reggae.
 He went away to the big city and graduated with a degree in music from Goldsmiths University of London in 2008, spending much of the time locked away in a studio carefully editing strange noises.
 But he missed hearing sheep and cows, so he moved back to the north and has since performed and composed for theatre and film across the country.